Ignatiusdork/Ignatiusdork/README.md

 - 👯 I’m looking to collaborate on **interesting projects**

-- 👨‍💻 All of my projects are available at [ignatius-site](https://ignatius-site.vercel.app/)

 - 📝 I regularly write articles on [dev.to](https://dev.to/mortty)

 - 💬 Ask me about **Blockchain, History, Extreme Engineering**